jakeyoos/documents/12_explore_basics.md

 ## Anatomy of a Basic Explore

-Although you can give explores arbitrary names by using the correct set of LookML parameters, usually you need to name an explore with the name of a view.
+Although it is possible to give explores arbitrary names by using the correct set of LookML parameters, typically you'll name an explore with the name of a view.
 For example, the <a href="https://learn2.looker.com/projects/e-commerce/files/e_commerce.model.lkml" style="font-family:Monaco,Menlo,Consolas,Courier New,monospace;">e_commerce</a> model file has an explore called `product` inside of it:

 <div style="border-radius:5px 5px 0 0;padding:8px;background-color:rgb(221,221,221);">
  From the <a href="https://learn2.looker.com/projects/e-commerce/files/e_commerce.model.lkml" style="font-family:Monaco,Menlo,Consolas,Courier New,monospace;">e_commerce</a> Model File</a>